Acceptable Use Policy for Electronic and Technology Resources

 Destruction of such records is governed by the University’s records retention policies.

 The IT Committee may establish more detailed guidelines, as needed, for specific computer systems and networks.
 These guidelines may cover such issues as allowable disk space, responsibility for account approval, and other items related to administering the system.

 Users are responsible for maintaining the following:

-- a.
-An environment conducive to learning.
-A user who harasses, or makes defamatory remarks, shall bear full responsibility for his or her actions.
+- An environment conducive to learning.
+A user who harasses or makes defamatory remarks shall bear full responsibility for his or her actions.
 Further, by using these systems, users agree that individuals who transmit such remarks shall bear sole responsibility for their actions.
-Users agree that Wilkes University's role in managing these systems is only as an information carrier, and that they will never consider transmission through these systems as an endorsement of said transmission by Wilkes University.
+Users agree that Wilkes University's role in managing these systems is only as an information carrier and that they will never consider transmission through these systems as an endorsement of said transmission by Wilkes University.

 Users agree not to misrepresent themselves or mask their identities.

-- b.
-An environment free of illegal or malicious acts.
-The user agrees never to use a system to perform an illegal or malicious act.
-Any attempt to increase the authorized level of access to which (s)he is authorized, or any attempt to deprive other authorized users of resources or access to any Wilkes University computer system shall be regarded as malicious, and may be treated as an illegal act.
+- An environment free of illegal or malicious acts.
+The user agrees never to use a University technology resource to perform an illegal or malicious act.
+Any attempt to increase a user’s authorized level of access or deprive other authorized users of resources or access to any University system shall be regarded as malicious and may be treated as an illegal act.

 Knowledge of passwords or of loopholes in computer security systems shall not be used to damage computing resources, obtain extra resources, take resources from another user, gain unauthorized access to resources or otherwise make use of computing resources for which proper authorization has not been given.